National Coral Reef Monitoring Program: American Samoa Infographic

 Researchers collect data through periodic surveys that include standardized questions, as well as questions specific to local management needs.
 Data from sources such as the U.S. Census Bureau and local government agencies supplement these results.
 In addition to using this information for conservation and restoration efforts, scientists and communities use these data to measure social and economic conditions and document how people use and perceive coral reef resources.

-American Samoa Survey
+American Samoa Trends

 Results of the 2014 NCRMP socioeconomic monitoring of American Samoa are shown here in this infographic.
 They highlight American Samoans' perceptions, values, and level of support for American Samoa coral reef management alternatives.